Configuring a Yandex Application Load Balancer L7 load balancer using an Ingress controller

 -

 Create a Managed Service for Kubernetes cluster.
-When creating it, specify the security groups prepared in advance.
+When creating a cluster, specify the preconfigured security groups.

 -